yangchenyun/yangchenyun.github.com/about.md

   I led the UI design and frontend development at a start-up([site](http://ele.me/at/entry/1),[webapp](http://ele.me/napos.php)) before December, 2011.

-  I also collected [inspiration](http://quote.yangchenyun.com) to keep myself motivated and love working with [TEDxFSS](http://tedxfivestarsquare.com).
+  I also collect [inspiration](http://quote.yangchenyun.com) to keep myself motivated and love volunteer working at [TEDxFSS](http://tedxfivestarsquare.com).

   My toolkit consists of `javaScript`/`coffeescript`, `HTML5` and `CSS3`.
-I also use `Ruby` for scripting tasks.
+I also use `Ruby` for scripting.
 For the backend side, I have worked projects based on `Rails`, `Django` and `Symfony`.
+I am also fascinated about Unix after switching my workspace from the cumbersome Windows system.

   Currently, I am organizing my knowledge on the front-end side while digging more deeper into the details.
-I am also learning basic sysadmin, data abstraction and `Rails` to accomplish my personal projects.
-Because --
+Besides, I am also learning basic sysadmin, data abstraction and `Rails` to accomplish my personal projects.
+Because...

   >Creating useful things with elegance is what drives me so far.